 - Google: The Google sign-in supports both Gmail and Google Apps.
 The Federated Login Service is disabled by default for Google Apps Business and Education accounts.
 The domain admin can enable it from the Control Panel at http://www.google.com/a/cpanel/yourdomain/SetupIdp, where yourdomain is replaced with your domain.
 Business account authentication supports two-factor authentication enabled by the user or for the Google Apps domain (Google Authenticator).

 - Microsoft: Microsoft sign-in is not supported in the iPad version of Zendesk Support for Mobile app.

-For instructions on adding social and business account single sign-on to your login page, see Enabling social and business account single sign-on.
+To add social and business account SSO to your login page, see Enabling social and business account single sign-on.

-When you enable enterprise single sign-on, you're bypassing Zendesk and authenticating your users externally.
-When users navigate to your Zendesk sign-in page or click a link to access your Zendesk account, they can authenticate by signing into a corporate server or a third party identity provider, such as OneLogin or Okta.
-Enabling enterprise single sign-on also affects the iOS and Android versions of the Zendesk mobile app.
+When you direct users to enterprise SSO, you're bypassing Zendesk and authenticating your users externally.
+When users navigate to your Zendesk sign-in page or click a link to access your Zendesk account, they can authenticate by signing into a corporate server or a third-party identity provider, such as OneLogin or Okta.
+Enabling enterprise SSO also affects the iOS and Android versions of the Zendesk mobile app.